bbrister/SIFT3D/README.md

 - LAPACK (http://www.netlib.org/lapack/)
 - nifticlib (http://sourceforge.net/projects/niftilib/files/nifticlib/)

-If you are using ITK, both of these libraries are included.
+If you are using ITK, the build system will automatically find nifticlib there.
 - ITK (http://www.itk.org/)

 This code requires the following tools to compile: